 Expensive strollers: When you have a baby, you can buy a $1,000 Stokke stroller or an $80 Graco.
 Both have wheels and get your baby from place to place.
 To me, spending over $900 more on the Stokke makes me think the parent is compensating for something, but maybe I am wrong.
 By the way, the very best stroller?
 Is the free one your friends offer you.

 Read more from source:“babycenter-com-baby”

 Incoming search terms:

-10 things parents buy, things to buy for parents, things parents buy for children, stupid things new parents buy, stupid parents blog, silly things new parents do, pointless shit to buy, new parents naive, is it wrong of me if my friend offers me a crib for my first baby, i think its really stupid to buy newborn babies shoes
+stupid things new parents buy, Useless things to buy parents, things to buy parent, things to buy my family, things to buy for parents, things parents buy for children, 10 things parents buy, stupid parents blog, silly things new parents do, pointless shit to buy